Jkrek/Medical-Parse/README.md

 Our journey was not without its hurdles.
 Integrating Python code into our web infrastructure proved to be a formidable challenge, which we eventually overcame through the adoption of Flask—though not without a six-hour marathon of troubleshooting.
 We also grappled with incorporating animations into our UI and embarked on a painstaking quest to find a dataset that met our precise needs.

-Accomplishments We're Proud Of

-We take pride in several key achievements throughout the development of MedicalParse.
-Successfully integrating not one, but two APIs into our platform was a significant milestone.
-Additionally, the rapid acquisition of new skills and tools, such as Flask and TensorFlow, was particularly gratifying.
-Above all, our ability to create a tool with the potential to benefit a wide audience stands as our crowning achievement.

-What We Learned

-The development of MedicalParse was a profound learning experience for our team.
-We mastered the art of bridging the gap between back-end and front-end development, became adept at utilizing APIs and visualizing data, and expanded our proficiency in languages and tools that were previously unfamiliar territories.
-This project fostered an environment of collaboration and skill-sharing, enabling each team member to broaden their technical expertise.

 What's Next for MedicalParse

 Looking ahead, we envision a bright future for MedicalParse.
 Our roadmap includes a comprehensive overhaul of the user interface to enhance the user experience, the integration of more advanced generative AI features, and the expansion of our platform to a virtual server environment.
 We are committed to continuously improving MedicalParse, making it an even more valuable resource for individuals seeking medical insights.